 Technical Committee and working groups

-A Technical Committee is being assembled.
-The Committee will guide the project and provide input into the Terms of Reference and Consultation Strategy documents.
-These will be available on this project page once finalised.
+A Technical Committee has been assembled to guide the project.
+The Committee has provided input into the Terms of Reference and Consultation Strategy documents available below.

-In addition to the Technical Committee, sector specific working groups will be engaged to contribute their expertise to the development of the training materials and will be consulted in conjunction with the Technical Committee.
+In addition to the Technical Committee, sector specific working groups have been engaged to contribute their expertise to the development of the training materials and will be consulted in conjunction with the Technical Committee.

 This project will deliver the qualification.
 Implementation as an apprenticeship will require state and territory support, including funding and trade recognition arrangements, before RTOs are able to offer the qualification.